ProForce Duke Herbicide.

 What is Ryegrass Transition?

-Ryegrass transition is when you remove temporary ryegrass from couch.
+Ryegrass transition is when you remove temporary ryegrass from warm season turf.
 This happens every Spring when:

-- Ryegrass starts to compete with couch coming to of Winter dormancy.
+• Ryegrass starts to compete with couch as it comes out of Winter dormancy.

-- You want couch to dominate the grass cover over the Summer.
+• You want warm season turf to dominate the grass cover over the Summer.

 Why Transition Matters: